Do Dog Cooling Vests Help Summer Dogs?

 Do dog cooling vests work in humidity?

 This would be great.
-But since cooling vests are based on the idea of evaporative cooling, humidity doesn’t allow for evaporation.
+However, since cooling vests are based on the idea of evaporative cooling, humidity doesn’t allow for evaporation.
 Thus, no or little cooling is provided when there is humidity.
 If you’ve ever been to a high humid area during the hot weather of summer, you’ll understand this one.
-You take a shower but you can never get dry because the humidity is so high.
+You take a shower, but you can never get dry because the humidity is so high.
 The same theory holds true for cooling vests.

 What is the purpose of a cooling vest for dogs?